pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 ### Model Complexity and Bayesian Sensitivity Analysis

-These models are complicated, we're adding a bunch of new parameters and structure to the model.
+These models are already complicated and now we're adding a bunch of new parameters and structure to the model.
 Each of the parameters is equipped with a prior that shapes the implications of the model specification.
 This is hugely expressive framework where we can encode a huge variety of dependencies and correlations With this freedom to structure of inferential model we need to be careful to assess the robustness of our inferences.
 As such we will here perform a quick sensitivity analysis to show how the central implications of this model vary under prior settings.

 ```{code-cell} ipython3